Housing - Coronavirus (Covid-19) Information

 Thanksgiving and Winter Breaks

 Housing will work with local health authorities and the UCLA COVID-19 Future Planning Task Force throughout the academic year to monitor health trends.
 Leading up to the Thanksgiving break, housing will communicate with all students residing in undergraduate housing about the most current plans and options.
-However, with the campus moving to offer nearly all remote learning after Thanksgiving, students will have the option to completely move out of their university-owned housing and cancel their housing contract.
-Students who choose to move out completely will have the option to renew their contract for the start of Winter Quarter.
+Because we have transitioned to nearly all remote for the entire quarter as well as a more restricted residential community, students are encouraged not to travel during the Thanksgiving break and remain in their contract through the end of the quarter.

 Students who choose to remain in university-owned housing after Thanksgiving should plan to completely move out of their units at the conclusion of fall quarter.
 Because of the unpredictable nature of responding to COVID-19, we are asking students remove all belongings by December 18, 2020.
 Housing will still offer Winter Break stay-throughs for students who are in need of housing during the closure.
 We will continue to monitor, and are currently planning to welcome students back to their units on January 3, 2021.